The Caves of Steel: Reception

 Reviewer Groff Conklin praised the novel for the way Asimov "combines his interest in robotics with his consuming preoccupation with the sociology of a technology-mad, bureaucratically tethered world of tomorrow."
 Boucher and McComas praised The Caves of Steel as "Asimov's best long work to date", saying that it was "the most successful attempt yet to combine" the detective and science fiction novel.
 P. Schuyler Miller called it "as honest a combination of science fiction and detection as we've seen."
 Villiers Gerson of The New York Times wrote: "Here is an unusually exciting and engrossing detective story set in a science fictional background convincingly worked out."

-In 2004 The Caves of Steel was nominated for a retroactive Hugo Award for Best Novel for 1954.
+Apart from being nominated in 2004 for a retroactive Hugo Award for Best Novel for 1954, more contemporaneously The Caves of Steel was voted the 30th Best All-Time Novel in the 1975 Locus Poll, and the 33rd Best All-Time SF Novel in the 1987 Locus Poll.

 Adaptations

 The novel was adapted for television by the BBC and shown in 1964: only a few short excerpts still exist.
 In June 1989, the book was adapted by Bert Coules as a radio play for the BBC, with Ed Bishop as Elijah Baley and Sam Dastor as R. Daneel Olivaw.
 In 2016, Akiva Goldsman had been hired to produce a movie.
+In 2025, John Ridley was hired to direct a film adaptation, co-writing the script with Cheo Hodari Coker.